davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 [25pt] Running a valid command works as expected (in-foreground vs. in-background too).

-[5pt] history outputs the last HISTORY_LEN commands.

-[3pt] cd [path] works as expected, by changing the current directory to the path
+[5pt] cd [path] works as expected, by changing the current directory to the path
     (if given), or $HOME (if not given).

-[1pt] exit and pwd works as expected
+[3pt] exit and pwd works as expected

-[1pt] Your program observes good style and commenting.
+[2pt] Your program observes good style and commenting.

 [5pt] Your program is free of memory leaks and dangling pointers.
 ```